qLSLab/ExTaxsI/README.md

 linux:

-* cd /path/to/ ExTaxsI folder
+* cd /path/to/ExTaxsI folder

 windows:

-* cd /d D: \ ExTaxsI folder
+* cd /path/to/ExTaxsI folder

 mac:

-* cd ~/path/to/ ExTaxsI folder
+* cd /path/to/ExTaxsI folder

 Now that you are in the right directory, run the following command to start: